denny/ShinyCMS-ruby/README.md

 * More themes [in progress]
 * User profile pages [in progress]
   * With content such as recent comments, recent posts, etc
+* Support for multiple blogs on a single site [in progress]
 * Algolia support for search plugin [in progress]
 * Default dashboard(s) and queries for Blazer
 * Access control groups
-  * Can be used to control access to file downloads and secure whole pages, but also to show/hide individual pieces of page content
+  * Can be used to control access to file downloads and secure whole pages, but also to show/hide individual pieces of page content (images/paragraphs/words/etc)
 * Payment handling plugins
   * Options include recurring subscriptions to access control groups (AKA paid membership)
 * Online shop